Wise Review: Pros and Cons Discussed

 Why did the name change?
 They realised that people needed more than just money transfers. so they added a multi-currency account, a debit card, and a business account—and changed their name from TransferWise to Wise.

 Cheap and fast overseas transfers: Focused on making international transfers bank to bank, Wise is generally much cheaper and faster than sending an international transfer from your bank.
 The platform is easy to use, and everything is very transparent so there are no hidden fees or surprises.
-It’s possible to hold and convert money in nearly 50 currencies, and send money to dozens more currencies.
+It’s possible to hold and convert money in 40+ currencies, and send money to dozens more currencies.

 Debit card with 'multi-currency' accounts: Wise is not, strictly speaking, a bank, it's an e-money institution, although its multi-currency account does enable you to send and receive funds in multiple currencies and have a debit card.
 This makes it not so different from some of the newer app-based challenger banks such as Monese, Monzo or Revolut.